hyus314/CinemaCritique/README.md

 ## Overview:

 Cinema Critique is developed using ASP.NET MVC, with interfaces designed using HTML, CSS, and JavaScript, and data managed efficiently through Entity Framework.
-It serves as a dynamic and user-friendly space for vivid fans of the cinema industry to explore, discuss, and review films.
+It serves as a dynamic and user-friendly space for vivid fans of the cinema industry to explore, discus and review films.

 ## Key Features: